 - Washoe Club

 To capitalize on the interest in ghost hunting, Bats in the Belfry offers guided ghost walking tours of Virginia City.
 There are tours at Halloween and other times of the year.
-For more information, call (775) 815-1050.
-(Note: These tours are not suited for small children.
-Virginia City tends to be more of an adult playground.)
+Note: These tours are not suited for small children.
+Virginia City tends to be more of an adult playground.

 Being the historic place that it is, Nevada's capital of Carson City has plenty to offer ghost hunters.
 The easiest way to experience the spirits from Carson City's past is during the Carson City Ghost Walk, held annually around Halloween time and Nevada Day.
 The walks include tours of historic homes like the Bliss Mansion, Rinckel Mansion, and Ferris Mansion, home of Ferris wheel inventor George Ferris, Jr. Along the way, walkers just might meet Carson City residents from the past, like Mark Twain, Kit Carson, the Curry family, Eilley Orrum Bowers and Mrs. Rinckel.

 The organization also conducts ghost walking tours at other times of the year.